 For more information on the Winton Woods City Schools' Plan for English Language Learners, including entering and exiting the ESL program, click here.

-The district employs 11 TESOL-endorsed/licensed teachers to teach ESL content following the Ohio English Language Proficiency Standards and ten ESL tutors, who work with the ESL teachers to support English Learners' development of English proficiency.
+The district employs 13 TESOL-endorsed/licensed teachers to teach ESL content following the Ohio English Language Proficiency Standards and 16 ESL tutors and assistants who work with the ESL teachers to support English Learners' development of English proficiency.

-One of the teachers, Mr. Giblin, also serves as the District ESL Coordinator.
+One of the teachers, Mr. Giblin, also serves as the District ESL Program Coordinator.

 Agnes Boateng (North Campus, grades 9-12)